-As per the State/Territory level, the capital city and rest of state projections used assumptions updated from the Population Projections publication.
-30 June 2015 ERP base population was used, with assumptions reflecting historically observed region-specific patterns of fertility, mortality, overseas migration and internal migration.
-The Tasmania projections acted as control totals.
+As per the state/territory level, the capital city and rest of state projections used assumptions updated from the Population Projections publication.
+30 June 2016 base population was used, with assumptions reflecting historically observed region-specific patterns of fertility, mortality, overseas migration and internal migration.
+The Victorian population projections acted as control totals.

-3. Statistical Area 2 Projections
+3. Statistical Area Level 2 Projections

-The base population for the SA2 cohort-component projections was also 30 June 2015 SA2 age/sex ERP.
+The base population for the SA2 cohort-component projections was also 30 June 2016 SA2 age/sex ERP.
 The fertility, mortality and migration assumptions were based on SA2-specific levels observed during the past five years, constrained to the assumed capital city/rest of state levels and trends.
-SA2 age/sex migration profiles were derived from 2011 Census data on place of usual residence one year ago, with migration levels based on recent growth rate and proportion of Capital City/Balance of State migration.
+SA2 age/sex migration profiles were derived from 2011 Census data on place of usual residence one year ago, with migration levels based on recent growth rate and proportion of capital city/rest of state migration.

 The ABS regularly collects demographic information down to the SA2 level, which means that SA2 projections (in contrast to smaller areas) are firmly based on a series of known data.
 At each yearly cycle in this process, the resulting SA2 projections were constrained to sum to the capital city/rest of state projections, helping to produce more reliable SA2 figures.
-SA2s with an ERP of less than 1,000 persons were generally held constant for the projection duration as assumptions for the accompanying tiny age/sex cells are too unreliable.